Neutron interferometric measurement of the scattering length difference between the triplet and singlet states of n-$^3$He: Phase shift due to a non-uniform magnetic field

 where $B_1$ and $B_2$ are the magnetic field strengths averaged over paths 1 and 2, respectively.
 For this interferometer the longer, parallel part of the beam paths, which contained both the cell and compensating glass, was \unit[6.4]{cm} with a total path length of \unit[8.6]{cm}.
 A magnetic field gradient will be manifested as a non-zero phase shift in the absence of polarized gas and a non-zero y-intercept for a fit of the variation of phase shift with \he\ polarization.

-By direct measurements without the cell inside the interferometer Huber \etal \cite{Huber_2009_PRLa,Huber_2009_PRL} determined $2\phi_\mathrm{mag}=$\werb{2}{10}{mrad}, hence consistent with zero but with a relatively large uncertainty.
-The fit of the phase shift data also yielded a y-intercept consistent with zero.
-An estimate of the gradient from the observed \he\ relaxation time in the cell Cashew yielded $2\phi_\mathrm{mag}=$ \unit[0.72]{mrad} and this value was used to assign a systematic uncertainty due to magnetic field gradients.
-However, applying the incoherent beam correction in \eq{Eq_Proc_14} \cite{Huber_2009_PRLa} shifted the y-intercept to \werb{16}{4}{mrad}, suggesting an underestimate of the magnetic field gradient.
-This led us to directly map the magnetic field, revisit the estimate from $^3$He relaxation, and perform a better evaluation of the y-intercept (see Sec.~\ref{Sec_Result}).
-The need to study the effect of magnetic field gradients on the measured phase shift when $P_3 = 0$ was the leading motivation to repeat parts of the \nhe\ experiment in 2013 and revisit parts of our analysis in 2008.
+By direct measurements without the cell inside the interferometer Huber \etal \cite{Huber_2009_PRLa,Huber_2009_PRL} determined $2\phi_\mathrm{mag}=$\werb{2}{10}{mrad} hence consistent with zero but with a relatively large uncertainty.
+Both the phase shift data versus helium polarization and an estimate of $2\phi_\mathrm{mag}$ from \he\ relaxation also yielded $2\phi_\mathrm{mag}$ consistent with zero.
+However, after applying the incoherent beam correction of \eq{Eq_Proc_14} a fit of the phase shift data versus helium polarization yielded a nonzero value of \werb{16}{4}{mrad}.
+Furthermore, we found an error in the estimate of $2\phi_\mathrm{mag}$ from \he\ relaxation in Ref.~\cite{Huber_2009_PRL}.
+This led us to directly map the magnetic field, revisit the estimate from \he\ relaxation, and perform a better evaluation of the y-intercept of $\Delta\phi/P_3$ (see Sec.~\ref{Sec_Result}).
+In addition to this re-analysis of our 2008 data, we obtained new data in 2013 with a focus on a better evaluation of the intercept.
+In particular we obtained data for both directions of the \he\ polarization and substantially more data at $P_3 = 0$.

 Figure \ref{Fig_Mag} shows a map of the magnetic field obtained with the Helmholtz coils, which revealed a fairly linear gradient $(1/B_z) dB_z/dy \approx$ \unit[7$\times10^{-4}$]{cm$^{-1}$}.

 The two paths of the interferometer are separated by \unit[2.2]{cm}, hence this gradient yields $B_1 - B_2 \approx $ \unit[$ 2.3\times10^{-3}$]{mT} and thus $2\phi_\mathrm{mag} \approx $ \unit[16]{mrad}.
 Although magnetic parts were avoided near the $^3$He cell, there was a rotation stage with magnetic components below the coils.
 This stage was necessary so that the interferometer could be aligned to satisfy the Bragg condition.

 The observed relaxation time $T_1$ of the $^3$He gas results from contributions from dipole-dipole relaxation \cite{Newbury_1993_PRA}, wall relaxation \cite{Fitzsimmons_1969_PR}, and magnetic field gradients.
 The first two components yield the \textquotedblleft intrinsic\textquotedblright \ relaxation time of the cell, $T_{\mathrm i}$.
 The observed relaxation time in the interferometer in the presence of a field gradient is